ansys/pyadditive/README.rst

       # Activate it in a POSIX system
       source .venv/bin/activate

-      # Activate it in Windows CMD environment
+      # Activate it in Windows CMD shell
       .venv\Scripts\activate.bat

       # Activate it in Windows Powershell